 When solar gain is desired, any orientation with 15 of true south will work.
 Facing more to the east will catch more morning sun (but leave the west face more vulnerable to overheating), while facing more west will catch more afternoon sun (but leave the west face less vulnerable to overheating).

-Windows facing other directions should be minimized.
-When afternoon overheating is possible, west facing windows that aren't protected with a big overhang can be a large liability.
-East facing windows are less of a problem, but can cause annoying heating on hot, sunny summer days.
+Windows facing other directions should be minimized, although not to the point to sacrifice daylighting.
+If for some reason (like a view) more than the minimum amount of west facing windows are desired, either a big overhang (for example a covered porch) or very low SHGC windows should be used.
+While east facing windows aren't as much of a problem, in most climates it still generally makes sense to use a similar strategy--the exception would be a climate with reliably cool summer evening and very moderate summer day temperatures.
 North facing windows rarely collect heat (except around the summer solstice: the further north, the further sun travels north of west at the solstice, the more gain), but can lose a lot a heat during cold weather.

 For solar gain, south facing windows should have a relatively high SHGC, .5 or above, except in cooling dominated climates, where all windows likely have a SHGC of .35 or less.
-Windows facing other directions should generally have a low SHGC: in fact the availability of low-E windows with low SHGC values make east and west facing windows less critical.
+Windows facing other directions should generally have a low SHGC: in fact the availability of low-E windows with low SHGC values allows you to have more E/W glass and not require an enormous overhang.

 In mild climates, or climates with reliable sun, clear glass has the highest SHGC, and so would be a good choice for south windows.
 In other climates, the tradeoff is that by adding a low-E coating the window's R-value improves by about 50% (R2 to R3), but the SHGC typically drops from around .7 to around .5, so the best choice depends on the situation.